 Deterrence Without Killing

-Wasp decoy nests (brown paper bags inflated and hung from trees or eaves) exploit territorial behavior — wasps avoid building near existing colonies.
-Commercial decoys cost $8–$15 and last a full season.
 Planting lemongrass, eucalyptus, citronella, and spearmint around patio perimeters creates a natural repellent zone.
-Marigolds near garden beds deter wasps while attracting beneficial pollinators — a meaningful distinction for anyone who wants to get rid of wasps in the garden without killing the insects that help control aphids, flies, and caterpillars.
+Marigolds near garden beds deter wasps while attracting beneficial pollinators — a meaningful distinction if you want to get rid of wasps without killing the insects that help control aphids and caterpillars.

 Wasp-Proof Your Outdoor Living Spaces